 At Wabash College, most students join a fraternity.
 It is one of the quickest ways that students can meet their fellow students and become an active part of the Wabash Tradition.
 Former Dean of Students Norman Moore once said that "fraternities are the lifeblood of Wabash College."
 In many ways, that remains the case today.

-Feel free to contact the Rush Chairs for questions regarding joining Beta at Wabash.
+Feel free to contact the Rush Chairmen for questions regarding joining Beta at Wabash.